evermeer/AlamofireJsonToObjects/README.md

 This library was greatly inspired by [AlamofireObjectMapper](https://github.com/tristanhimmelman/AlamofireObjectMapper)

+At this moment the master branch is for Swift3.
+If you want to continue using EVReflection in Swift 2.2 (or 2.3) then switch to the Swift2.2 branch.
 Run the tests to see AlamofireJsonToObjects in action.

 ## Using AlamofireJsonToObjects in your own App